 Children’s Health Insurance Program has similar rules regarding eligibility.
 It covers healthcare (both medical and dental care) costs for children under 19 years of age.

 About half of the states in the US can provide Medicaid and CHIP for immigrant children and pregnant women.

-The US Public Healthcare Costs
+Public Healthcare Costs in the US

 The following table notes the average prices of public healthcare plans if you are not eligible for a free program.
 The fees depend on many factors, so make sure to check the exact sums you need to pay before choosing your healthcare plan.

 |Healthcare Plan||Price (USD)|

 |Medicare Part A||250–450 per month + deductibles and coinsurance (if applicable)|